Data Handling

 Section titled “Data deletion”Automatic (file content)

-Section titled “Automatic (file content)”Files are deleted 24 hours after upload via a lifecycle policy.
+Section titled “Automatic (file content)”Files are deleted immediately after scanning completes.
+A 24-hour S3 lifecycle policy remains as a failsafe to ensure no files persist beyond that window.
 This is automatic and cannot be extended or shortened.

 On request